luislavena/drift/README.md

 Drift CLI is a standalone, self-contained executable capable of connecting to the following databases (dialects):

+* MySQL
 * PostgreSQL
 * SQLite3

 Drift (as library) only depends on Crystal's [`db`](https://github.com/crystal-lang/crystal-db) common API.
-To use it with to specific adapters, you need to add the respective dependencies and require them part of your application.
+To use it with specific adapters, you need to add the respective dependencies and require them part of your application.
 See more about in the [library usage](#as-library-crystal-shard) section.